Dhruvam, Tell Us Something About Yourself.

 - Ability to present the correct picture, rather than presenting a manipulative one.

 - Accepting mistakes and the ability to learn from it, and to develop a future course of preventive actions.

 - Brand loyalty.

 I personally believe in creating a workplace which is safe and where everyone has the freedom to speak.
-Secondly, appreciation for doing something good is required, so that people do feel motivated.
-Let appreciation be small or big, depending on impact, but you should appreciate.
-We are in a plan to introduce "thank you" card, which will be of a small piece of paper displaying "thank you" word over it.
-The main motive behind this was to thank somebody who has helped you in your work or maybe in some other way.
-The Person who is giving and the person who is receiving, both will gain some point.
-The person with maximum points will be rewarded.
+Secondly, appreciation for doing something good is required so that people do feel motivated.
+The appreciation may be small or big depending on impact, but it should be there.
+We are planning to introduce "thank you" cards which will be of a small piece of paper with "thank you" written on it.
+The motive behind this is to thank people for their work—both direct and indirect.
+The person who is giving the card and the individual receiving it are assigned some points.
+The person with the maximum points will be rewarded.

-When I was 15, I wished to become a renowned engineer, who creates an innovation which changes the history!
+When I was 15, I wished to become a renowned engineer who creates an innovation that changes history!

 - There is no substitute for hard work.

-- Success comes after failures and failures come after success.
-The only thing which keeps you going ahead is your passion for not giving up and your faith in you.
+- Success comes after failures, and failures come after success.
+The only thing which keeps you going ahead is your passion for not giving up and your faith in yourself.